wangziqi2013/wangziqi2013.github.io/_posts/2019-08-16-improving-the-performance-and-endurance-of-encrypted.markdown

 the count reaches zero) before the new hash is computed.
 Note that if the reference count in the entry is about to overflow, the NVM controller no longer allows more lines to be mapped to this entry.
 Instead, it allocates a new line on the device, tolerating some degrees of redundancy.
 In practice, as long as the counter is reasonably long (8 bits) this is extremely rare.

+The last data structure is a block allocation table, which uses bitmaps to indicate block being busy or not.
+Since a block can be mapped anywhere on the device, this map is consulted when a new block is to be written, and deduplication could not find a duplicated block.